-The first painting with the image of Merciful Jesus was painted at the request of our Savior, according to the instructions given by Saint Sister Faustina in 1934, in Vilnius.
+The first painting with the image of Merciful Jesus was painted at the request of our Savior, according to the instructions given by Saint Sister Faustina in 1934, in Vilnius (Lithuania).
 This image is worshipped in the Shrine of Divine Mercy in Vilnius.

 “I promise that the soul that will venerate this Image will not perish.